TABLE OF CONTENTS:

 Quality Holster Vendors:

-Duvall Leather Works (Top of the line) .44, Fits both Colt or Remington
+Duvall Leather Work (Top of the line) .44, Fits both Colt or Remington

-Jarnagin (#EL280) Note: for the price I would recommend going with one of the above.
-They each have the two rows of stitching and 3 rivets holding the belt loop secure, where Jarnagin only has one row of stitching and two rivets.
+Jarnagin (#EL280) Note: for the price I would recommend going with Duvall.
+His has the two rows of stitching and 3 rivets holding the belt loop secure, whereas Jarnagin only has a single row of stitching and two rivets.
 Specify Colt or Remington.

 Quality Pistol Box Vendors: